-2. AYERSMAN'S INVESTIGATION-CONTRADICTIONS
+2. FACTUAL BACKGROUNG-AYERSMAN'S INVESTIGATION CONTRADICTIONS

-A. There Was No Admission of Criminal Conduct by the Wratchfords efforts of burning their residence.
+Every documented or recorded statement and every deposition by the Plaintiffs below is consistent in denying arson or "incendiary origin" and in denying any "attempt" at arson or efforts of burning their residence.
 There were two separate laboratory examinations of material taken from the fire with each concluding "no evidence of ignitable liquid".
 JA 00669-670.
-The conclusions reached by Ayersman and the Fire Marshal's Office against the Plaintiffs are NOT consistent with the guidelines set forth within NFPA 921 claimed to be followed by Aversman. the Fire Marshal's Office, and their expert witnesses below.
+The conclusions reached by Ayersman and the Fire Marshal's Office against the Plaintiffs are NOT consistent with the guidelines set forth within NFPA 921 claimed to be followed by Ayersman, the Fire Marshal's Office, and their expert witnesses below.
 JA 00769-779.
-The documented statement taken from the Plaintiff below, Tammy Sue Wratchford, by Kevin Pansch in his worksheet prior to the polygraph examination on March 9, 2017, states that leaving the candle burn in her home prior to the fire was an "accident".
+The documented statement taken from the Plaintiff below, Tammy Sue Wratchford, prior to the polygraph examination on March 9, 2017, states that leaving the candle burn in her home prior to the fire was an "accident".
 JA 00768.
-Retired officer Pansch, who performed the polygraph examination, stated during his deposition at pages 60-61 that he has no recollection of a confession from Tammy Wratchford of any attempt to start a fire in her home, and that he thought he "stepped out" of the interrogation room.
+Retired officer Pansch, who performed the polygraph examination, stated during his deposition that he has no recollection of a confession from Tammy Wratchford of any attempt to start a fire in her home, and that he thought he "stepped out" of the interrogation room.
 JA 00576-580.
-Evidence related to a polygraph examination is inadmissible whether the case is criminal or civil.2 Ayersman admits as an undisputed fact that there is no confession or admission by Tammy Sue Wratchford to Ayersman of incendiary origin of the fire which took place on February 20, 2017.
-JA 00184.
-Ayersman found no evidence that Michael Wratchford had any responsibility for the fire at the Wratchford home which occurred on February 20, 2017. fn 6, p.10, Brief of Appellant.
-The recorded statement taken by Ayersman during the interrogation following the polygraph examination on March 9, 2017, is objectively without value other than to demonstrate how beaten down Tammy Wratchford was by the abusive interrogation tactics of Aversman, JA 00330 and JA 00632-639.
-There is no objective evidence to support the claims of criminal conduct against Tammy Wratchford by Ayersman.
+Ayersman admits as an undisputed fact that there is no confession or admission by Tammy Sue Wratchford of incendiary origin of the fire which took place on February 20, 2017.
+JA 00311.
+Ayersman found no evidence that Michael Wratchford had any responsibility for the fire at the Wratchford home.
+The recorded statement taken by Ayersman during the interrogation following the polygraph examination on March 9, 2017, is objectively without value other than to demonstrate how beaten down Tammy Wratchford was by the interrogation tactics of Ayersman.
+JA 00330 and JA 00632-639.
+The candle had nothing to do with the fire which occurred on February 20, 2017.
+The polygraph taken by Mrs.